rodneyshupe/Cookbook/Recipes/Sides/Glazed-Carrots.rst

 - Freshly ground black pepper
 - 1 tablespoon (15ml) chopped flat leaf parsley (optional)

 Directions
 ----------

 1. Preheat sous-vide cooker to 183F.
 Place carrots, butter, sugar, and 1/2 teaspoon kosher salt in a vacuum bag and seal according to manufacturer's instructions.
-Cook carrots in the water bath until fully tender, about 1 hour.
-At this point, carrots can be stored in refrigerator for up to 1 week.
+Cook in the water bath until fully tender, about 1 hour.
+   Carrots can be stored in the refrigerator for up to 1 week.
-2. Empty entire contents of bag into a 12-inch, heavy-bottomed skillet and cook over high heat, stirring constantly, until liquid has reduced to a shiny glaze, about 2 minutes.
+2. Empty the entire contents of the bag into a 12-inch, heavy-bottomed skillet and cook over high heat, stirring constantly, until the liquid has reduced to a shiny glaze, about 2 minutes.
 Season to taste with salt and pepper, stir in parsley, and serve.
-If glaze breaks and turns greasy, add water a teaspoon at a time, shaking pan to re-form glaze.
+If the glaze breaks and turns greasy, add water a teaspoon at a time, shaking the pan to re-form the glaze.

 Make Ahead
 ----------

-After step 1 quick chill the pouch, submerged in ice water (half ice/half water) for 15 to 20 minutes and refrigerate up to 1 week.
-To serve reheat in water bath with protein and continue with Step 2.
+After step 1, quick chill the pouch, submerged in ice water (half ice/half water) for 15 to 20 minutes and refrigerate up to 1 week.
+To serve, reheat in the water bath with protein and continue with Step 2.

 Variations
 ----------